Bridge Consultants Logo

 So many trainers have excellent material but don’t get through because they fail to engage the attendees.
 This training requires that there be questions and requests for clarification because it is through discussion that employees will understand the rules.
 The trainer should have the ability to encourage questions and lead him discussions

-• Allow time for questions, and be ready to provide clarifications
+• Allow time for questions, and be ready to provide

 If your presenter is engaging, he or she should be peppered with questions.
 People are hungry to know what’s acceptable and to have misconceptions or things that they have heard cleared up.
 It’s a great opportunity with everyone present.